astronomerhunter/pathfinding/README.md

     - by creating their own solution algorithm
   - visualize solutions to previously executed solution algorithms
   - easily apply various solution algorithms to maps created from various map creation algorithms

+  ### To Do:
+  1. Make a "--demo" flag that a user can run immediatly upon cloning repo in order to get an idea for what this codebase can do
+  1. Rename everything away from cities and toward nodes.